Koenkk/zigbee2mqtt.io/docs/how_tos/how_to_support_new_devices.md

 Once you successfully paired the device you will see something like:
 ```
 Zigbee2MQTT:info  2019-11-09T12:19:56: Successfully interviewed '0x00158d0001dc126a', device has successfully been paired
-Zigbee2MQTT:warn  2019-11-09T12:19:56: Device '0x00158d0001dc126a' with Zigbee model 'lumi.sens' is NOT supported, please follow https://www.zigbee2mqtt.io/how_tos/how_to_support_new_devices.html
+Zigbee2MQTT:warn  2019-11-09T12:19:56: Device '0x00158d0001dc126a' with Zigbee model 'lumi.sens' and manufacturer name 'some_name' is NOT supported, please follow https://www.zigbee2mqtt.io/how_tos/how_to_support_new_devices.html
 ```

 *NOTE: Make sure that `permit_join: true` is set in `configuration.yaml` otherwise new devices cannot join the network.*